-The hazard warning symbols shown below are used throughout this supplement to call attention to potentially dangerous situations which could lead to either personal injury or product damage.
-We urge you to read these warnings carefully and follow all safety recommendations.
+The hazard warning symbols shown below are used throughout this Supplement to call attention to potentially dangerous situations which could lead to either personal injury or product damage.
+We urge you to read these warnings and the ISO symbols listed in Appendix A carefully.
+Follow all safety recommendations.